 Lou Ice and AVzounds

-Pink Punk Poetry is a collaboration between Swedish writer and performer Lou Ice aka Louise Halvardsson and AVzounds (UK) where the raw coming of age poems blend with an experimental sound-scape of lo-life beats and samples.
+Pink Punk Poetry is a collaboration between Swedish performance poet Lou Ice aka Louise Halvardsson and AVzounds (UK).
+The raw coming of age poems blend well with an experimental sound-scape of lo-life beats and samples.

 Speak by Hans Ostrom and AVzounds